History of the Jews in Venice: Creation of the Venetian Ghetto

 Known as Scole, the synagogues of the Venetian ghetto were constructed between the early-16th and mid-17th centuries.
 (The word scole (σχολή) can be compared with the Yiddish shul, the German Schule, the Italian scuola, or the English school.)
 Each represented a different ethnic group that had settled here stably and obtained a guarantee of religious freedom: the German and Canton Scole practiced the Ashkenazi rite; the Italian, the Italian rite and the Levantine and Spanish, the Sephardic rite.
 Despite a few later interventions, these synagogues have remained intact over time and testify to the importance of the Venetian ghetto.
 The unusual tall buildings found here were divided into floors of sub-standard height, demonstrating how the density of the population had increased over the years.

+Hebrew Book Printing

+In the early sixteenth century, Venice became the center for Hebrew book printing.
+While Jews were not allowed to print by themselves, they collaborated with non-Jews such as Daniel Bomberg, who became the dominant printer of Hebrew books between 1515 and 1535.
+Hebrew books during that period were exported as far as Egypt and Syria.
+This period ended after the Reformation when, during the heightened tension of the Counter-Reformation the Bragadin-Giustiniani dispute sparked renewed debate about the Talmud and resulted in the burning of the Talmud as well as other books in Venice.

 Modern era

 After the fall of the Venetian Republic in 1797, Napoleon decreed the end of the Jewish segregation and the equalization of the Jews to other citizens.
 This provision became definitive when Venice was annexed to the Italian Kingdom.